-- 8.9.1.If your child has a persistent late record, you will be asked to meet with Miss S Ferguson, Attendance Officer (maternity cover), to identify what the barriers are and together seek a resolution. - 8.9.2.Please approach us at any time if you are having problems getting your child to school on time so that we can work with you.
+- 8.9.1.If your child has a persistent late record, you will be asked to meet with Miss R Carnall Attendance Officer, to identify what the barriers are and together seek a resolution. - 8.9.2.Please approach us at any time if you are having problems getting your child to school on time so that we can work with you.
 The earlier we identify a problem the more chance of success we can have.